High court reinstates S. Carolina ballot witness requirement

 After the primary and response to the pandemic, state lawmakers made changes to the state’s election law, including allowing all residents to vote absentee in November.
 But they left the witness requirement in place.

-U.S. District Court Judge J. Michelle Childs, an appointee of President Barack Obama, earlier this month put the witness requirement on hold for the presidential election.
+U.S. District Court Judge J. Michelle Childs, an appointee of President Barack Obama, late last month put the witness requirement on hold for the presidential election.
 She wrote that it could increase the risk of some voters of contracting the virus and require other voters already infected with the virus to risk exposing witnesses.

 A three-judge panel of the U.S. Court of Appeals for the 4th Circuit reinstated the requirement before the full appeals court reversed course and put it on hold again.